ke0ttgantennas/KE0TTG-Micro-40-TRX/README.md

 # KE0TTG-Micro-40-TRX
-a smaller version  of the popular Pixie CW Transciver with intigrated CW Decoder powered by the SEEED Studio ESP32 micro controler. later WIFI Keyboard integration planned aswell a proper VFO Controled by a si5351A.
+a version  of the popular Pixie CW Transciver with intigrated CW Decoder powered by the SEEED Studio ESP32 micro controler. later WIFI Keyboard integration planned aswell a proper VFO Controled by a si5351A.
 The ESP32 functions not only to decode the incoming CW messages But also to Allow other forms of Keys to be used.

+Planned to make with mostly SMD to achive the Micro Format. hoping to get near the Tranciver size that K6ARK was able to achive in his build.
+The hope is to have a all in one Transciver, Decoder, and Keyer all in a 30mm  rectangular footprint. making all componants of the tranciver capable of being mounted directly under the OLED display allowing for an extreamly low profile and Micro Format.

 Main PCB: